Shout and Sing

 Sung by: Female folk singers from Adlešiči

 To collectors of songs, the female folk singers from Adlešiči are mostly known as Midsummer Maidens or the singers who still maintain the tradition of carol singing on the Midsummer Day.
-In front of houses where they wish happiness they sing a Midsummer carol, but while walking over fields from house to house, and from village to village, they also sing other songs, like A Bird has Come.
-This song originates in the ballad The Death of the Shoemaker’s Mistress from the Kočevje region and elsewhere in Slovenia, but its original narrative structure has been changed considerably (Terseglav 2011: 26).
+In front of houses where they wish happiness they sing a Midsummer carol, but while walking over fields from house to house, and from village to village, they also sing other songs like A Bird has Come.
+This song originates in the ballad The Death of the Shoemaker’s Mistress from the Kočevje region and elsewhere in Slovenia, but its original narrative structure has been changed considerably (Terseglav, 2011: 26).

 Recorded: Ljubljana, 7.
 9. 2007.